tronsha/wp-lightbox-plugin/wordpress/trunk/readme.txt

 1. Upload `mpcx-lightbox` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

+== Screenshots ==

+1. Select "Link to: Media File" when creating a gallery.

 == Changelog ==

 = 1.1.7 =